The shadow of a Thurston geodesic to the curve graph: Hyperbolic geometry

 \section{Hyperbolic geometry}

 In this section, we establish some basic properties of the hyperbolic plane $\HH$ and hyperbolic surfaces.
-Many of these results are known in spirit, but the exact statements do not directly follow from what is written in the literature.
+Many of these results are known in spirit, but to our knowledge the exact statements do not directly follow from what is written in the literature.

-Recall that $\HH$ is Gromov hyperbolic, that is, there is a constant $\delta_\HH$ that triangles in $\HH$ are $\delta_\HH$ slim: every edge of a triangle is contained in a $\delta_\HH$--neighborhood of the union of the other two edges.
+Recall that $\HH$ is Gromov hyperbolic, that is, there is a constant $\delta_\HH$ such that all triangles in $\HH$ are $\delta_\HH$ slim: every edge of a triangle is contained in a $\delta_\HH$--neighborhood of the union of the other two edges.